 Choosing a dentist

-Regular dental visits are an important part of your overall health.
+Regular visits to your dentist – and sometimes to other oral health care professionals, too – are an important part of your overall health.
 Checkups can help you find and treat problems in the early stages.
 (Another benefit?
 Care is often more affordable when you catch a problem early.)
 Regular trips to your dentist can also help prevent dental issues before they happen.1

 But first things first: How do you find a dentist?
 These tips and resources can help you start your search.

 3 tips to find a dentist that's right for you

 It’s a good idea to think about a variety of factors when searching for a dentist.
 Of course, things like location and hours are important.
 But choosing a dentist you like is equally important.
 Building a trusting relationship with your dentist can help you feel safe and comfortable.2 This often makes it easier to bring up any concerns you have.
 It may also make you less likely to skip or delay appointments.
 Consider these 3 tips as you begin your search.2

 Does your dental office need to be close to work, home or school?
 Do you need a provider that’s open nights or weekends?
 Are you looking for dental care for your whole family (kids and adults)?
 Answering these questions can narrow your search and help make it easier to find a dentist that fits your lifestyle.

 Beyond basic must-haves, are there other services you might need?
 Maybe you or someone in your family needs translation or interpreter services.
 Or maybe going to the dentist makes you nervous.
 This is common for many people, so you may want a dentist experienced in caring for anxious patients.3 Whatever your personal needs, there’s likely a dentist who can meet them.